 Cyclotis for Trados users in 5 minutes

 This article tries to show you what Cyclotis is, from the point of view of a Trados user.
-This is a demonstration in an environment where all is already installed: if you want to reproduce this tutorial, remember first to install the Trados plugin; then, if you are interested, another article will give you the occasion to do a real test.
+This is a demonstration in an environment where all is already installed: if you want to reproduce this tutorial, remember first to install the Trados plugin; then, if you don't have a server, another article will give you the occasion to do a real test.
 Then you have to create a Trados project and declare the distant memory.
 Now let's consider that all of this is ready and concentrate about the usage during the translation.

 An article about our project has been written in english and we want to translate it in french.
 Due to the emergency we want to divide it between two translators.
 So, we have created the project in Trados, made a copy, and each translator initially shows the same thing: